Melanoma is a malignant tumor that originates in melanocytes,

 If you are in any of these risk groups, you can protect yourself

-and your children by practicing safe sun habits, remembering
+and your children by practicing safe sun habits, that is using a sunscreen every day and donning protective clothing and a hat when in the sun, remembering

-to examine yourself regularly, watching for the warning signs
+to self-examine your skin monthly, watching for the warning signs of melanoma

 Moles in an Active Stage